alessandrokonrad/Pi-Pool/README.md

 ### Upgrading the Bootloader

-If your Pi already boots from SSD, you can skip this section.
+If your Pi already boots from SSD (<b>recently shipped Pi 4 have USB Booting already flashed on</b>) you can skip this section.

 1. Download <a href="https://www.raspberrypi.org/downloads/">Pi Imager</a> and install it
 2. Insert the microSD Card in a Card Reader and plug it in your PC